Noahfinnce: US Tour 2022

-In March 2022, Noahfinnce announced that he would be going on tour across America with Sophie Powers in May and June of that year.
+In March 2022, Adams announced that he would be going on tour across America with Sophie Powers in May and June of that year.
 He played a total of 19 shows, 8 of which were sold out.
-Noahfinnce's second EP, "MY BRAIN AFTER THERAPY", was released in the midst of the tour, leading to extra hype surrounding unreleased or newly released songs.
+Adams' second EP, "MY BRAIN AFTER THERAPY", was released in the midst of the tour.

 Anatomy of a Rat UK Tour

 Originally planned for January 2022, the tour was postponed until September due to COVID-19, with one show in May.
-This allowed many dates to get upgraded venues and/or additional dates.
+This allowed many shows to get upgraded venues and/or additional dates.
 Supporting him were Sophie Powers and The Oozes.
-Multiple shows were sold out, and he played to his biggest crowd yet in Manchester with over 800 in the audience.
+He played to his biggest crowd in Manchester with over 800 in the audience.

+A Kiss For The Whole World: Album Launch Shows

+In February, March and April of 2023, Enter Shikari played three legs of intimate shows in the UK to celebrate the release of their album "A Kiss For The Whole World".
+NOAHFINNCE supported them on the first leg in February, alongside Blackout Problems, performing in London, Manchester, Wolverhampton, Bristol and Glasgow.

 US Tour 2023

-In December 2022, Adams announced his second US tour, planned for the spring of 2023 with Bears in Trees and Action/Adventure supporting him.
-There are 22 shows scheduled across the US and one show being in Canada.
+In December 2022, Adams announced his second US tour, planned for the spring of 2023 with Bears in Trees and Action/Adventure.
+There were 22 shows scheduled across the US and one show in Canada.

+Goopy Goopers UK Tour

+In August 2023, Adams announced a headline tour of 8 dates in the UK and Ireland for October 2023 with support from Blackout Problems and LOU.

+A Kiss For The Whole World UK/EU Tour 2024

+In February 2024, Adams supported Enter Shikari a second time on the UK leg of their EU/UK tour, playing arenas for the first time.
+The tour concluded at OVO arena, Wembley, where he was joined on stage by "Dancing Magical Schoolgirl", Kelsey Ellison, during the song "Scumbag".

+US Tour 2024

+In March 2024, Adams embarked on a tour in support of his recently released album "Growing Up On The Internet".
+He was supported by TX2, Teenage Joans, and Chase Petra who later dropped out due to health issues.

+Summer 2024

+In June 2024, NOAHFINNCE played Rock For People, his first EU show outside of the UK.
+He also played Download Festival and Isle of Wight Festival.
+In July he headlined the second stage of the first ever Bludfest at Milton Keynes Bowl.
+In August, Adams opened for McFly in Halifax on his birthday, and supported Busted at two shows in Margate and Hitchin in the following weeks.

+UK Tour 2024

+In November 2024, Adams toured the UK for the release of his debut album "Growing Up On The Internet".
+He played shows in Southampton, Bristol, Birmingham, Glasgow, Manchester, Leeds and London, and was supported by Taylor Acorn and South Arcade.